sakkarose/vie_wpa2_pw/README.md

 The `vie-phonenumber_main.txt` wordlist was omitted due to its large size (~3.2GB).
 The `vie-phonenumber_main.rule` file serves as a compact and efficient replacement for mask attacks in Hashcat.
 If needed, you can use the **PNm_gen.py** to generate the wordlist.

 **Important Note:** Please use these resources responsibly and ethically.

-This work is licensed under CC BY 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/